faouzihakimi/django_template/README.md

-# Django Template Project
+# Django Plotly Dashboard Starter

 ## Overview

-This Django project provides a basic template with three main pages: Home, About, and Dashboards.
+This project provides a good starter for a dashboard project with Django.
+The given web project has three main pages: Home, About, and Dashboards.
 The Dashboards page is restricted to registered users and features a plot created using Plotly.
 The project includes user authentication with login, registration, and logout functionality.

 ## Features